PeterCullenBurbery/powershell-functions-007/README.md

 If you use this module in your work, please cite the following:

 > Peter Cullen Burbery.
 (2025).
 PowerShell Functions 007 (v2.4.0) [Software].
 Zenodo. https://doi.org/10.5281/zenodo.16699957

+I plan to configure Powershell actions to publish in the future to make publishing easier.